Specific airport measures

 As an On the Beach customer it is your individual responsibility to adhere to comply with local restrictions at all times.
 Further information relating to Covid-specific entry requirements and your obligations as a passenger can be found in our terms and conditions here.Please refer to the destinations below to understand any guidance or measures that are in place to protect you and other passengers.

-Please note that it is currently not possible to visit Dubai as a tourist from the UK.
+Please note that it is currently not possible to visit Abu Dhabi as a tourist from the UK.

-Visitors to Antigua must provide evidence of a negative COVID-19 RT-PCR test taken no more than seven days before arrival.
+All visitors to Antigua aged 12 years or older must provide evidence of a negative COVID-19 RT-PCR test taken no more than seven days before arrival.
 The local authorities may instruct you to enter government-provided quarantine.
 Further health screening is in place at VC Bird International Airport for all international arrivals.
 The measures are subject to change but may include mandatory temperature and travel history checks, and further testing for Coronavirus.
 You should expect long waiting times on arrival.
 Visitors instructed by the local authorities to take a Coronavirus test on arrival must pay a fee of US$ 100 or local equivalent in cash.

 Visitors must stay at a prebooked hotel from the local government’s approved list of accommodation.